opencog/atomspace/Design-Notes.md

 The Sigs partly solve some of the issues.
 All Values have always been explicitly time-varying.
 The BLOCKING_SIG and STREAMING_SIG indicate two different kinds of behaviors.
-The ContainerValue explcitly adds thread-safe container manipulation functions.
+The ContainerValue explicitly adds thread-safe container manipulation functions.
 These can now be grouped according to these two sigs.

-Note that the distinction betweem STREAM_VALUE vs. LINK_VALUE has been baked into sensory already, and elsewhere.
+Note that the distinction between STREAM_VALUE vs. LINK_VALUE has been baked into sensory already, and elsewhere.
 The reasoning may have been
 backwards: what was really needed was a LinkValue that truly was a "constant" and thus could behave like a conventional OO struct.